Thursday, April 20, 2023

 If the data do not match the public's conception of a matter, then it needs to be stated.
 Second, professional academics trying to force someone not to publish data, and then refusing to even consider his findings, is completely anti-scientific.
 Third, threatening someone like that is deplorable.
 Fourth, accusing someone of being a bad person, or of criminal activity, to make their character look bad because they published a paper you don't like, demonstrates just how evil these "academics" can be.
 They have the intelligence to get PhDs (which is a fantastic accomplishment), but they don't use that same intelligence when it comes to analyzing data that might go against their preconceived notions on a topic.
 If someone makes a mistake, that's a learning opportunity.
 I was taught that growing up, and I remember hearing that from paleontologists on old documentaries that I use to watch growing up.
 However, academics today (like paleontologists) don't allow mistakes because they feel like they're above that, and they honestly don't want to learn anything new.
 They focus on what supports their views only.
 I use to give them a benefit of a doubt, but that's almost all but gone at this point.
 And if they can't force you to submit, then they'll attack your character.
 It's cult-like behavior, honestly.
 It's the equivalent of a religious person accusing someone of being a heretic.
 Honestly, the left has become very cult-like, nowadays.
 This drove me away from progressivism to being a libertarian.
 Screw conservatives and progressives.

 For anybody that wants to get into academia as a profession, be careful of these tactics.
 Don't be like these people.
 Have the courage to have an open mind, and find out what's true by doing your own independent research.
 Also, don't be afraid of making mistakes.
 You're human, so you're going to make them regardless, but see it as a way to learn and get closer to the truth.
-Paleontology, for example, "is littered with some wonderful mistakes," as one paleontologist once said in the Trilogy of Life-The Making of of the Walking With Dinosaurs, Beasts, and Monsters said:
+Paleontology, for example, "is littered with some wonderful mistakes," according to Dr. David Martill from the Trilogy of Life-The Making of of the Walking With Dinosaurs, Beasts, and Monsters said:

 Lanum (2024):